marcoh00/ns3-multihop-simulation/README.md

 # Simulation Model 3

-WiFi, variable distances.
-This submission is largely based on simulation1, simulation2 and ns3's simple-wifi-adhoc example.
+Multi Hop, Wifi, p2p, olsr.
+This submission is largely based on simulation1, simulation2 and ns3's examples.
 Please find the changes made inside the comments at the top of `simulation3.cc`.

 Additional hint: It makes sense to use the `--tracing` flag when running the simulation as it produces nice and